Professor and A.S. Leopold Chair in Wildlife Biology

 - B.S.
 Evolution and Ecology, University of California, Davis, 1999

-Some topics that we investigate include:
+Some topics that interest us include:

-- Life history portfolios and stability
+- - Life history portfolios and stability

-- Impacts of drought and climate change on inland fishes
+- - Impacts of drought and climate change on inland fishes

 Read more about our research on the Carlson Lab website.